opf/openproject/docs/development/development-environment-docker/README.md

 `docker compose` will load the env from this file.

-You also will want to create a `docker-compose.override.yml` file, which can contain the port exposure of you containers.
+You also will want to create a `docker-compose.override.yml` file, which can contain the port exposure for your containers.
 Those are excluded from the main compose file `docker-compose.yml` for sanity reasons.
 If any port is already in use, `docker compose` won't start and as you cannot disable the exposed port in the `docker-compose.override.yml` file, you would have to alter the original `docker-compose.yml`.